-Jervell and Lange Nielsen syndrome (JLNS) is a rare autosomal recessive disorder characterized by bilateral sensorineural hearing loss and a prolonged QTc interval (more than 500 msec), which can lead to Torsades de pointes and sudden cardiac death.
+Jervell and Lange Nielsen syndrome (JLNS) is a rare autosomal recessive disorder characterized by bilateral sensorineural hearing loss and a prolonged QTc interval (usually more than 500 msec), which can lead to Torsades de pointes and sudden cardiac death.
 It is a form of an inherited long QT syndrome (LQTS).
 The disease was first described in 1957 by Anton Jervell and Fred Lange-Nielsen in a study of 4 children born with congenital deafness that all suffered from syncope.
-On electrocardiographic studies, there was a marked prolongation of the QT interval with no other identifiable cause for the patient’s fainting spells.
+There was a marked prolongation of the QT interval on electrocardiographic studies with no other identifiable cause for the patient’s fainting spells.

 JLNS is a congenital disorder that is inherited in an autosomal recessive manner.
-Most cases are due to deletion mutations in the KCNQ1 (90%) and KCNE1 genes, which encode proteins essential in the functions of the potassium channels in the heart and cochlea.
+Most cases are due to deletion mutations in the KCNQ1 (90%) and KCNE1 genes, which encode proteins essential in the potassium channels' functions in the heart and cochlea.

-The prevalence of the disorder highly depends on the population studied but overall it affects from 1 to 6 people per 1,000,000.
-Due to established genetic traits, Norway and Sweden both have an unusually high prevalence at 1 in 200,000.
-There have been also been reports of increased incidence in Turkey.
+The prevalence of the disorder highly depends on the population studied but overall, it affects from 1 to 6 people per 1,000,000.
+Due to established genetic traits, Norway and Sweden have an unusually high prevalence at 1 in 200,000.
+There have also been reports of an increased incidence in Turkey.

-The cardiac action potential comprises a depolarization, a plateau/refractory and rapid repolarization phases.
-The repolarization phase is seen on the ECG as the QTc interval and is associated with an increase in potassium permeability, which moves potassium out of the cardiac cell.
+The cardiac action potential comprises a depolarization, a plateau/refractory, and rapid repolarization phases.
+The repolarization phase is seen on the ECG as the QTc interval.
+It is associated with an increase in potassium permeability, which moves potassium out of the cardiac cell.
 This repolarizing potassium current, the delayed outward rectifier current, has a rapidly activating component and a slowly activating component.
-Mutations in the KCNQ1 and KCNE1 genes encode the alpha and beta subunits of the slowly activating components resulting in a slower movement of potassium outside the cell which prolongs the QTc interval.
+Mutations in the KCNQ1 and KCNE1 genes encode the alpha and beta subunits of the slowly activating components resulting in a slower movement of potassium outside the cell, which prolongs the QTc interval.

 Once the diagnosis is established, the extent of the disease should be assessed.
-This includes a formal audiology evaluation, geneticist consultation, complete blood count to look for anemia, thorough family history, and exact calculation of the QTc interval.
+Evaluation should include a formal audiology evaluation, geneticist consultation, complete blood count to look for anemia, thorough family history.

-The first-line therapy in preventing syncope, cardiac arrest, and sudden death is a beta blockade.
-Propranolol and nadolol have been shown to be superior to metoprolol in preventing cardiac events, but the current consensus is that nadolol as the most preferred.
-In patients with a history of cardiac arrest, an implantable cardioverter defibrillator (ICD) should be placed.
+The first-line therapy in preventing syncope, cardiac arrest, and sudden death is a beta-blockade.
+Propranolol and nadolol have been shown to be superior to metoprolol in preventing cardiac events.
+The current consensus is that nadolol as the most preferred.
+In patients with a history of cardiac arrest, an implantable cardioverter-defibrillator (ICD) should be placed.
 Other indications for ICD placement is in patients who are deemed high risk.
-These include QTc interval greater than 550 msec, syncope before age 5, and a male older than 20 years with the KCNQ1 pathogenic variant.
+These include a QTc interval greater than 550 msec, syncope before age 5, and a male older than 20 years with the KCNQ1 pathogenic variant.

-In symptomatic pediatric patients despite beta-blocker therapy, Fruh et al. from Norway endorse combined modality of atrial pacemaker and beta blocker for therapy.
+Despite beta-blocker therapy in symptomatic pediatric patients, Fruh et al. from Norway endorse the combined modality of atrial pacemaker and beta-blocker.

 Hearing loss is usually treated successfully with cochlear implantation.

-Timothy syndrome is a rare autosomal disease characterized by multisystem involvement including QTc prolongation, functional 2:1 AV block with bradycardia, tachyarrhythmias, syndactyly, developmental delays, autism spectrum disorders, and congenital heart defects (patent ductus arteriosus, patent foramen ovale, ventricular septal defect, tetralogy of Fallot, hypertrophic cardiomyopathy).
 The diagnosis is made by clinical features and a defective CACNA1C gene, which encodes a calcium channel.
-The average age of death in patients with this disease is 2.5 years.
+The prognosis is dismal, with an average age of death in patients with this disease is 2.5 years.

-Greater than half of untreated children with JLNS die before age 15.
+More than half of untreated children with JLNS die before age 15.
 Prognosis is highly dependent on which gene is mutated, gender, and baseline QTc.
-Mutations in the KCNE1 genes are associated with a more benign disease state.
+Mutations in the KCNE1 genes are associated with a more benign course.
 Lower risk individuals include females with a QTc less than 550 msec.
-Goldenberg et al. in their review of high-risk Long QT syndrome patients showed that Implanted cardioverter defibrillator protects against JNLS related mortality.
-Starting beta-blocker therapy early in the disease state is associated with less cardiac events and improved mortality.
+Goldenberg et al., in their review of high-risk Long QT syndrome patients, showed that Implanted cardioverter-defibrillator protects against JNLS related mortality.
+Starting beta-blocker therapy early in the disease state is associated with fewer cardiac events and improved mortality.

 Complications of untreated disease can lead to syncope, cardiac arrest, and sudden death.

-Jervell and Lange Nielsen Syndrome (JLNS) is a very rare inherited disorder affecting the heart’s electrical system and ears.
+Jervell and Lange Nielsen Syndrome (JLNS) is a rare inherited disorder affecting the heart's electrical system and ears.
 Symptoms are often seen at an early age and include episodes of fainting spells associated with intense emotion and exercise and also hearing loss.
-The treatment of JLNS is aimed at fixing the hearing loss and preventing further episodes of unconsciousness called syncope or possibly cardiac arrest.
-The hearing loss is corrected by a medical device called a cochlear implant, which stimulates the nerve of the brain that recognizes sounds.
+The treatment of JLNS is aimed at fixing the hearing loss and preventing further attacks of unconsciousness called syncope or possibly cardiac arrest.
+The hearing loss is corrected by a medical device called a cochlear implant, which stimulates the brain's nerve that recognizes sounds.
 A medication class called beta-blockers treat the cardiac abnormalities.
-These medications decrease the electrical stimulation to the heart and help to prevent further abnormal rhythms that can lead to unconsciousness.
+These medications decrease the electrical stimulation to the heart and help prevent further abnormal rhythms that can lead to unconsciousness.
 If the medications fail or if an individual falls into a high-risk category, a device called an implantable automatic cardioverter-defibrillator is usually placed.
 This device detects an abnormal rhythm and sends an electrical shock to the heart, preventing syncope.
-Regular follow-up with the patient’s pediatrician/primary care doctor and cardiologist are important in preventing complications.
+Regular follow-up with the patient's pediatrician/primary care doctor and cardiologist is essential in preventing complications.
 Genetic evaluation of the patient and the family members is recommended.

 JLNS is a disorder that is usually caught early in life and requires an interprofessional approach in treating the patient.
-(Level V) This is usually started with the pediatrician who initially diagnoses the disease and coordinates the care between the an interprofessional team, which includes:
+(Level V) This is generally started with the pediatrician who initially diagnoses the disease and coordinates the care between the interprofessional team, including:

-As morbidity and mortality are high in patients with this disease, regular assessment of patients cardiovascular needs will be important.
+As morbidity and mortality are high in patients with this disease, regular assessment of patient's cardiovascular needs will be necessary.
 This comprises beta-blocker dose adjustments and ICD placement evaluation.
-Once an ICD is placed, periodic evaluation of inappropriate shocks and lead complications are indicated.
+Once an ICD is placed, periodic evaluation of inappropriate shocks and lead complications is indicated.

 |||JERVELL A,LANGE-NIELSEN F, Congenital deaf-mutism, functional heart disease with prolongation of the Q-T interval and sudden death.
 American heart journal.
 1957 Jul [PubMed PMID: 13435203]|